 Construction Accidents and New York’s Labor Law

-Devastating injury and death are all too common on New York Construction sites.
-Heights, heavy machinery, heavy materials and a rush to get things done with or without the proper concern for safety take an awful toll on New York construction workers.
-The result is often promising and well paid careers cut short by injury and disability or even death.
+Devastating injury and death are common at New York construction sites.
+Heights, heavy machinery, heavy materials and pressures to get things done “now” take an awful toll on New York tradesmen and laborers.
+The result is well-paid careers cut short by injury and disability or even death.

 All contractors and owners and their agents, except owners of one and two-family dwellings who contract for but do not direct or control the work, in the erection, demolition, repairing, altering, painting, cleaning or pointing of a building or structure shall furnish or erect, or cause to be furnished or erected for the performance of such labor, scaffolding, hoists, stays, ladders, slings, hangers, blocks, pulleys, braces, irons, ropes, and other devices which shall be so constructed, placed and operated as to give proper protection to a person so employed.